2025 ASEAN Para Games: Venues

-The 2025 ASEAN Para Games will utilize existing venues across Nakhon Ratchasima province, including those used by the 2007 SEA Games, the 2008 ASEAN Para Games, the 2023 World Abilitysport Games, and 2024 World Abilitysport Youth Games.
+The 2025 ASEAN Para Games will utilise existing venues across Nakhon Ratchasima province, including those used by the 2007 SEA Games, the 2008 ASEAN Para Games, the 2023 World Abilitysport Games, and 2024 World Abilitysport Youth Games.
 The latter two events, governed by World Abilitysport, are the largest multi-sport events after the Paralympic Games for athletes who use wheelchairs, amputees, and those with neurological conditions, particularly cerebral palsy.
 The only exception is ten-pin bowling, which will be held at an outlying venue in Bangkok due to the lack of a suitable competition venue in Nakhon Ratchasima.